cbrnr/python-intro-short/10-Modules_and_Packages/10-Modules_and_Packages.md

 Writing custom modules
 ----------------------
 We are not restricted to using predefined modules &ndash; Python lets us write our own modules.
 This is especially useful to structure a longer program into several files.
-For example, let's assume that we wrote our own `mean` function which computes the arithmetic mean of a list of numbers:
+For example, let's assume that we wrote our own `mean` function, which computes the arithmetic mean of a list of numbers with the following relatively naive implementation:

 ```python
 def mean(values):